Arkea/Compiler/README.md

 Easy way... just run it!

 Or, follow dis steps if you don't know what to do:
-1. Open ye terminal/cmd.
+1. Open your terminal/cmd.
-2. Change the dir to where ya extract dis lang.
+2. Change the directory to where you extract this language.
 3. run the lng.py.
 4. ....
 5. PROFIT???